tythe-protocol/tythe/README.md

 ### 1. Maintainers add [`tythe.json`](./tythe-sample.json) to the root of their projects

-`tythe.json` declares that the maintainer wants to participate, and how to pay them, in a machine-readable format.
+This declares that the maintainer wants to participate, and how to pay them, in a machine-readable format.

-It also contains a copy of _The Covenant_ — a minimum level of craftsmanship and responsibility for the library the maintainer commits to.
+It also contains a copy of _The Covenant_ — a minimum level of craftsmanship and responsibility for the library the maintainer commits to in return for payment.

 ### 2. Companies make a public commitment to pay tythes